 This can be a real challenge, especially if you have a child who is challenging to feed.

-Many times, parents think they’ve tried everything, but understanding why a child won’t eat and nailing down our response to our child’s behavior is a big step towards helping him try new food.How are you responding to the child who won't eat?
+Many times, parents think they’ve tried everything, but understanding why a child won’t eat and nailing down our response to our child’s behavior is a big step towards helping him expand his palate.How are you responding to the child who won't eat?
 Your response is key. #pickyeater #trynewfood Click To Tweet

-How to Really Help Your Child Try New Food
+How to Really Help Your Child Try New Foods

 Once you’ve figured out the why and whether or not your responses to your child are supportive or complicating things further, what’s next?

 You might think that more pressure, sneakier tactics or some magical food is the answer, but it’s not.

-The answer to helping your child try new food is in setting up the environment, implementing a systematic method for introducing new food, tracking progress, and building your child’s confidence to tackle any food placed in front of him.
+The answer to helping your child branch out is in setting up the environment, implementing a systematic method for introducing new food, tracking progress, and building your child’s confidence to tackle any food placed in front of him.

 That’s why I wrote my workbook, Try New Food: How to Help Picky Eaters Taste, Eat and Like New Food!

 I know many parents are looking for more guidance in this area.
 This guide not only helps you set up a positive and productive food environment, it takes you, step-by-step through the process of increasing your child’s food variety.

 How to introduce new foods, feed, and interact with their child positively is key so you avoid making eating worse.

 - Set up a positive, low pressure environment